Skip to content

 The levers in this calculation

 The inputs — Mortgage Balance and Property Value — do not pull with equal force.
-Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Not every input carries equal weight.
+Adjusting one input at a time toward extreme values illustrates which ones move the result most.

 How the math works

 Straight subtraction.
-Shortfall is the gap between what you owe and what the property would sell.
-Ignores selling costs.
-The working is transparent — you can verify every step yourself in the formula section below.
-No black box, no opaque "proprietary model".
+Shortfall is the gap between what you owe and what the property would sell for.
+Excludes selling costs.

 Why this matters before you sign